 Typically, the treasurer will also check to ensure that an organisation has adequate insurance cover in place.
-Insurance cover should reflect the nature of activities that an organisation engages in and the type of risks it must manage.
+Insurance cover should reflect the nature of activities that an organisation engages in and the

 A treasurer plays a central role in advising a committee or board of the financial implications of its activities, new initiatives or projects.